mcgregorsa/ticket-lifecycle/README.md

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>

-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket and follows directly from the [osTicket: Post-installation Configuration](https://github.com/mcgregorsa/post-install-config).
+This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket and follows directly from the tutorial on [osTicket: Post-installation Configuration](https://github.com/mcgregorsa/post-install-config).
 <br />